 Olmsted Hall of Biological Sciences

-The building was named in honor of Louise MacCraken Olmsted (class of 1932), Nancy Olmsted, MD (class of 1960), and Robert G. Olmsted, former Trustee of the College.
+The building was named in honor of Louise MacCraken Olmsted (class of 1932), Nancy Olmsted, MD (class of 1960), and Robert G. Olmsted, former Trustee of the college.

+As part of Vassar's Integrated Science Initiative, Olmsted was significantly renovated in 2015.
 In addition to modern classrooms and well-equipped teaching laboratories, Olmsted Hall has faculty research laboratories, equipment and preparation rooms, and a collection of modern instruments supporting research and teaching.